salesforce/botsim/docs/tutorials.rst

 4. After applying remediation suggestions based on the simulated conversations on the ``dev`` goal set, the ``eval`` goals are used to compare the bot performances and verify the efficacy of the remediation.

-The simulation is started in the background by clicking the ``Start Dialog Simulation`` button.
+The simulation will be started in the background by clicking the ``Start Dialog Simulation`` button.

 4. Health Reports and Analytics
 ************************************